Slavník

 Portrait of Slavnik by Bartosz Paprocki, 1602.

 Slavník (died 981) was a Bohemian nobleman, and the founder of the Slavník dynasty.

 Biography

 Slavník rose to power during the reign of Boleslaus II of the Přemyslid dynasty.
 Slavník controlled significant estates within central Bohemia, and was overlord of the site of Libice nad Cidlinou.
-Slavník was possibly of White Croatian origin.

 Family and issue

 He had several children by his wife Střezislava.
 Six of his sons are known by name: